gkub/end2end/README.md

 -   `/help` - Display all available commands
 -   `/status` - Check connection status of clients
--   `/clients` - Show connected clients
+-   `/clients` - Show connected clients with IP addresses
 -   `/quit` - Shut down the relay server

 ## Chat Interface

--   A blinking cursor indicates your current typing position
+-   Color-coded messages:
+    -   Your messages appear in cyan
+    -   Friend's messages appear in green
+    -   System messages appear in yellow/red
+    -   Timestamps appear in magenta
 -   Status indicators appear when connection issues are detected
 -   Countdown timer displays when connection is lost
 -   Messages are queued during disconnections and sent when connection is restored